Overview

 For more information please email Patrick DeLuca

-McMaster’s GIS Day this year consists of a mix of live lightning talks, demonstrations and a small number pre-recorded videos by members of the University community using GIS, talks focusing on themes relevant to both the social sciences and natural sciences.
-You are invited to attend in person for the lightning talks and then watch any of the videos that will be released on GIS Day.
+McMaster’s GIS Day this year consists of a mix of live lightning talks and demonstrations by members of the University community using GIS, talks focusing on themes relevant to both the social sciences and natural sciences.
+You are invited to attend in person for the lightning talks on GIS Day.
 If anyone has any questions or would like to get in touch with any of the presenters, please send an email to Patrick DeLuca (delucapf@mcmaster.ca)

 Time | Presenter | Title |